department-of-veterans-affairs/va.gov-team/products/caregivers/Primary vs Secondary Clarification/Discovery_Research/Primary/primary-secondary-caregiver-clarification-opporunities.md

 * The information should introduce the topics needed, but we could get details in either of these components on the related page, putting it where the user needs it.
 * Focused more on what the differences are between a primary and secondary caregiver and what the benefits are for each of them.

-Benefits
+Benefits:

 * Mostly copy changes.
 * No impact to existing flow.
 * The addition of the featured content component or accordion component could draw more attention to the extra information.

-Drawbacks
+Drawbacks:

 * Using an accordion component still buries the information.
 * Using the featured content component may call too much attention to the information.

-#### Idea three: Full page of info with question on next page
+### Idea: Full page of info with question on next page

 With this idea, we'd add content directly to a new page within the flow, putting focus on information about primary and secondary caregivers.
 It would come before the primary/secondary questions.
 The content should address not just wh can be a caregiver, but what the differences are between a primary and secondary caregiver and what the benefits are for each of them.